EthanBauer/COMP3005A3/README.md

 Assignment3.sql - source code for postgresql setup

+## Setup instructions:
+1. Open pgadmin4
+2. Right click Databases, enter the name for the database as Assignment3
+3. Right click Assignment3 database,

 ## Instructions to execute:
 1. Open postgresql and run the Assignment3.sql code in a query editor.